About Fenway Studios

 The Washington office of the National Park Service agreed unanimously to accept the building as a National Historic Landmark.
 The New York developer, incredulous that a handful of artists could defeat a project worth hundreds of millions of dollars, gave up the fight.

-Later in that year, exuberance was replaced by alarm when serious structural problems were discovered in the façade of the building, requiring emergency repairs.
+Later in that year, exuberance was replaced by alarm when serious structural problems were discovered in the facade of the building, requiring emergency repairs.
 The resulting rent increases created financial strain for a number of the artists, and the Board of Directors of the Fenway Studios realized that they must seek outside support and expertise.
-The Friends of Fenway Studios was founded in 1997 to help preserve and restore the landmark building.
+Friends of Fenway Studios was founded late in 1998 to help preserve and restore the landmark building.